WebAssembly/simd/proposals/simd/SIMD.md

 * `ImmLaneIdx16`: A byte with values in the range 0–15 identifying a lane.
 * `ImmLaneIdx32`: A byte with values in the range 0–31 identifying a lane.

-## Interpreting the SIMD value type
+## Operations on the SIMD value type

-The single `v128` SIMD type can represent packed data in multiple ways.
+The _single_ `v128` SIMD type can be used to represent different types of packed data, e.g., it can represent four 32-bit floating point values, 8 16-bit signed or unsigned integer values, etc.

-Instructions specify how the bits should be interpreted through a hierarchy of *interpretations*.
+The instructions introduced in this specification are named according to the following schema: `{interpretation}.{operation}`.
+Where the `{interpretation}` prefix denotes how the bytes of the `v128` type are interpreted by the `{operation}`.

+For example, the instructions `f32x4.extract_lane` and `i64x2.extract_lane` perform the same semantic operation: extracting the scalar value of a vector lane.
+However, the `f32x4.extract_lane` instruction returns a 32-bit wide floating point value, while the `i64x2.extract_lane` instruction returns a 64-bit wide floating point value.

+The interpretations form a hierarchy with successive refinements, where `v128` is at the top of the hierarchy and interprets the `v128` vector type as a bag of bits.
+The `v32x4` refines `v128` (`v32x4 : v128`) and interprets the vector as 4 32-bit wide lane, while the `i32x4` and `f32x4` both refine `v32x4` and interpret the content of the vector lanes as being of integer or floating-point types.

 ### Lane division interpretation